• Skip to primary navigation

 Hi Village Bakery, I would recommend if you want to give this as a gift, you do a deconstructed version.
 So, give the dish, a bottle of oil, some fresh garlic, and mix up the herbs in a pretty jar.
 The reason I suggest this is unrefrigerated garlic infusing oil can produce botulism.
 So, better safe than sorry.
 If you do want to mix it up before hand, keep it in the fridge for up to 7 days.
 Some oils will harden in the fridge, and olive oil is one that will harden.
 You may want to test your oil in the fridge first.
 Hope that helps!

-I love dipping bread in oil with a meal but have never tried garlic dipping oil before – certainly one to try out as we love garlic bread.
-Thanks for including my bread!
+I love dipping bread in oil with a meal but had never tried garlic dipping oil before – it’s so yummy & if you love garlic bread, it’s a must try.
+And perfect with fresh bread!

 Thank you so much for this great recipe.
 I love all the flavors.
 Super yum.
 I also love all the tips and helpful info that you’ve offered in the post.